texel-sensei/commit-lsp/README.md

 The credentials_command should print an access token to stdout with issue read access.
 Autocompletion will use all open issues of the current project.
 The project name and owner are parsed from the `origin` git remote URL.

+### Github

+Currently only public repositories are supported.
+The project name and owner are parsed from the `origin` git remote URL.

 ## Troubleshooting